Preamble Foundation of the Commonwealth of Dracul

 Article 56 Taxation

-(1) The Commonwealth levies taxes from the citizens.
+(1) The Commonwealth levies taxes from the citizens, via business transactions.

 (2) The Commonwealth levies taxes throughout the Territory.